oliverartz/MeRIPseq/README.md

 ```

 ## Motif analysis
-Enriched RNA motifs were identified using `HOMER`.
+Enriched RNA motifs were identified using `HOMER ver.
+4.1`.
 Output files from `exomePeak` need to be reformatted to be suitable as inputs for `HOMER`.
 The following code was used for this task.
 ```
 sample_name <- "sample_name"
 sample_path <- paste("../exomepeak/",sample_name,"/peak.bed", sep = "")